-Higher Education Concentration: 48-Hour Program of $Studies^{21}$ those candidates entering the program with a master's degree plus thirty hours or an educational specialist degree.
+The following presents a typical strategy for completing the requirements within LMU's 48-Hour Doctoral Program of Studies which are designed for those candidates entering the program with a master's degree plus thirty hours or an educational specialist degree.
 This plan should be used in conjunction with advice from the candidate's major professor.
 Courses on the plan may be scheduled during terms other than those indicated.
 This possible plan reflects required core, research, and primary concentration coursework.